dougUCN/LANE-client/CONTRIBUTING.md

 This project uses [Github Actions](https://docs.github.com/en/actions) to validate all pull requests.
 To view the pipelines applied to this project, either view the `Actions` tab on Github, or see the yaml config files titled `.github/workflows/*.yml`

+The Node version for the Github Actions verification is 16.15.0 (which matches the version used in on the staging and production servers).
+Note that attempting to run `npm install` on 16.15.1 requires the `--force` flag for successful install

 ### 3. Working with the GraphQL Client (URQL)

 This project uses URQL as the GraphQL Client.
 For more information on how to use URQL, please refer to the [official documentation](https://formidable.com/open-source/urql/docs/basics/react-preact/#run-a-first-query).